rtrufin/demo-app/README.md

 ## TO-DO
 - Increase test coverage (bad behavior: focusing only on delivering),
 - Investigate the unnecessary renders on the forms
+- Investigate other solutions for "authentication session".
+XSS vulnerability
 - extend the authentication app (my first endpoint) :D
 - more refactoring on pages